DeepRank/graphRank/README.md

   * GPU - W0   : time needed to compute the W0 matrix
   * CPU - K    : time needed to compute the kernels

-The last step can only be done on CPU as it won't be much faster on GPUs
+The last step can only be done on CPU as it won't be much faster on GPUs.
+The code then output the values of the kernel calculated for the pair that was tested.
+If a valid .mat file containing the matlab precomputed kernel was found (typically ./kernelMAT/K_testID.mat), the code will also output these values for comparison.

 # Kernel Tuner